December 31, 2025 (5mo ago) — last updated June 13, 2026 (12d ago)

 The most linked-to content solves a specific problem.
 Interactive tools are especially shareable because they provide immediate utility and often attract editorial links and social shares.

-Tools increase engagement: when visitors interact with an asset for minutes instead of seconds, it signals usefulness to search engines and can help rankings.
+Examples of link-worthy tools you could create include the Mortgage Calculator, the Business Valuation Estimator, and the Digital Business Valuation Tool.
+When visitors interact with an asset for minutes instead of seconds, it signals usefulness to search engines and can help rankings.

 For most sites, a monthly review is enough to spot meaningful trends and catch problematic links.
 If you’ve launched a major campaign or operate in a fast-moving niche, check weekly.